cwchentw/lightweight-cms/content/howto/how-to-deploy-mdcms-to-digitalocean-app-platform.md

 $ php -S localhost:3000
 ```

-`tools/bin/publish` is our utility script to deploy a mdcms site to a PaaS.
-The script will copy router of mdcms and assets to *public* directory.
+`tools/bin/publish` is our utility script to deploy a Lightweight CMS site to a PaaS.
+The script will copy router of Lightweight CMS and assets to *public* directory.
 It resembles `tools/bin/serve` but the former won't call builtin server of PHP automatically.

 ## Initial Deployment